v-cakoll/docs.it-it/docs/visual-basic/programming-guide/language-features/variables/how-to-declare-an-object-variable-and-assign-an-object-to-it.md

 - Un riferimento allo spazio dei nomi <xref:System>.

-- Classe, struttura o modulo in cui inserire l' `Dim` istruzione.
+- A class, structure, or module in which to put the `Dim` statement.

-- Routine in cui inserire l'istruzione di assegnazione.
+- A procedure in which to put the assignment statement.

 ## <a name="see-also"></a>Vedere anche